 You will need software that can read PDFs, for example Adobe’s Acrobat Reader, which is free to download.
 Any PDF-reading software will do, however, as you only need to view the PDF, you don’t need to do anything to it.

-If you do have an academic login and would be able to use it to access the material directly, or, if you have access to a library which maintains its own academic subscriptions and allows visitors to access material via a terminal, please let us know – this will save time and administration.
+If you have an academic login and would be able to use it to access the material directly (via the Early English Books database), or, if you have access to a library which maintains its own academic subscriptions and allows visitors to access the material via a terminal, please let us know – this will save time and administration (to clarify: Tyger’s Head is not connected to any academic institution).

 All the newsbooks are printed, and usually they are relatively easy to read (see image above).
 Although sometimes the text may be faint, or obscured by ink bleed-through, requiring patience to decipher it, you do not need to understand contemporary ‘secretary hand’, or decipher handwritten documents.